 - Nurse on call: 1300 60 60 24

 Student Welfare & Support Services

-BLC is committed to supporting the individual development of all our Learners to help reach their full potential.
-Because we understand that sometimes they will encounter study, work or social issues, we believe that a holistic approach to a students’ wellbeing is critical to their success.
+BLC is committed to supporting the individual development of all our Learners to help them reach their full potential.
+Because we understand that sometimes they will encounter a study, work, or social issues, we believe that a holistic approach to a student’s well-being is critical to their success.

 Our Trainers and Assessors are here to support you, giving you the opportunity to discuss your concerns confidentially.
-While they are not qualified counsellors, they have been given training and up-to-date information on relevant and appropriate referral support services in the local Melbourne area, and should be your first point of contact if you need help.
+While they are not qualified counselors, they have been given training and up-to-date information on relevant and appropriate referral support services in the local Melbourne area and should be your first point of contact if you need help.

 BLC can assist you with:

 - Indigenous support services referrals

 - How to access Job Services Australia

 There is a range of laws that may be useful for staff and students.
 Information on these can be found at the following websites:

 Integral in understanding a safe working environment and injury prevention.
 Both workers and the general public should be fully informed about health and safety risks.
 Anyone who manages potential sources of danger is responsible for eliminating them.
 Where they can’t be eliminated, risks should be reduced as far as is reasonably practicable.